ooz/blog/2017/mx518-ubuntu.md

       ubuntu
 ---

-Once a while™ I like to play strategy or MMO games on my PC.
+Once a while™ I like to play strategy or MMO games on PC.

 Back in 2006 I bought the fantastic Logitech MX518 gaming mouse and have been using it ever since.